mdn/content/files/en-us/web/api/mediadevices/enumeratedevices/index.md

 ### Return value

 A {{ jsxref("Promise") }} that receives an array of {{domxref("MediaDeviceInfo")}} objects when the promise is fulfilled.
 Each object in the array describes one of the available media input and output devices.
 The order is significant — the default capture devices will be listed first.

-Only device types for which permission has been granted are "available".
+Other than default devices, only devices for which permission has been granted are "available".
-Also note that if a [`speaker-selection`](/en-US/docs/Web/HTTP/Headers/Permissions-Policy/speaker-selection) [Permissions Policy](/en-US/docs/Web/HTTP/Permissions_Policy) is used to block use of audio outputs, they won't be available in the list.

 If enumeration fails, the promise is rejected.